gurpreet2828/Vmware_Projects/Adding ESXI-Host to vCenter Server/README.md

 ![Picture1](https://github.com/gurpreet2828/VmwareProject_Images/blob/aa992f0ffd5052470c41f9d43ac337c2f0389d84/Picture1.png)

-In an Organisation, you have multiple departments like HR, Software and Administration
+**Step 2:** In an Organisation, you have multiple departments like HR, Software and Administration
 <br>In this case you have to go to Host and cluster</br>
 Than right click on Domain Name of vCenter as bellow and create folder of department like HR